Employers added 175,000 jobs in April, marking a slowdown in hiring

 Hiring across the U.S. slowed in April, a sign the Federal Reserve's efforts to shackle economic growth and curb inflation is chilling the labor market.

+American employers added 175,000 jobs last month, well below expectations of roughly 232,000 and off dramatically from the blockbuster job creation in March, when employers added a surprising and upwardly revised 315,000 jobs.

-Employers added 175,000 jobs last month, while the nation's unemployment rate was little changed at 3.9%, the U.S. Department of Labor said Friday.
-Consensus forecasts by economists surveyed by FactSet projected payroll gains of roughly 232,000.
+The nation's unemployment rate was little changed at 3.9%, continuing a 27-month stretch of remaining below 4%, the longest since the 1960s, the U.S. Department of Labor said Friday.

-"Investors are willing to forgo multiple rate cuts for a better economy, which surely will drive better earnings for corporate America," said Art Hogan, chief market strategist at B. Riley Wealth.

-Stock futures leapt higher in the wake of the report, with benchmark indexes up more than 1% ahead of the opening bell.
+The smallest increase in payrolls in six months had stocks opening sharply higher and bond yields falling.

+Some analysts stressed that one report does not in itself represent a trend, and that the Fed would need to see further evidence that inflation is under control before reducing borrowing costs.

 "Coming into today's print, the three-month average was 260,000, now it's 230,000," said Hogan.
 "Today's 175,000 while below expectations is actually a terrific number as you average things out over the last three months."